jczestochowska/jczestochowska.github.io/index.md

 From 74% in 2010 to 65%, the inspection pass rate of Chicago has decreased, but by less than 10%.

 Now that you know which areas are the safest to eat in, you are probably choosing a restaurant.
 Like most people, you might want to stick with famous restaurant chains, such as McDonald's, Burger King or KFC.
 But which of these chains is actually the safest ?
-We have computed and compared some metrics to help you make the healthiest choice, starting with the number of violations over time :
+We have computed and compared some metrics to help you make the healthiest choice, starting with the number of violations over time:

 {% include chain_violation_year.html %}

 From 2010 to 2019, the ranking of the safest restaurant chains changes every year : Subway starts as the safest, quickly replaced by Starbucks, then Taco Bell, KFC and finally Taco Bell again.
-Violation numbers advise us to prefer tacos(Taco Bell) to fried chicken(KFC).
+Violation numbers advise us to prefer tacos (Taco Bell) to fried chicken (KFC).
 What about inspection pass rates ?

 {% include chain_pass_rate.html %}